madrkash/ProductAPI/README.md

 1. Implement Jwt Authentication and corresponding Authorization to secure the APIs.

-2. Better and comprehensive logging at different levels.

-3. Host the solution on AWS infrastructure
+2. Host the solution on AWS infrastructure.